CSpanias/SecHeaders/headers/strict-transport-security/README.md

 ::1     ip6-localhost ip6-loopback example.test
 ```

-2. Run the server without HSTS set, confirm that it’s not there, and visit HTTP (port 80) and HTTPS (port 443).
+Run the server without the HSTS set, confirm that it’s not there, and visit HTTP (port 80) and HTTPS (port 443).
 Note that we can jump again to the former after we have visited the latter:

 ```bash
 $ HSTS=0 node server.js